Skip to content

 cliq builder generate -m "Research team that pulls a question from a Google Doc, researches the topic using the document's context, writes a detailed analysis with citations, and pushes the final report to a Google Drive folder.
 Include a quality gate to verify completeness."

 The builder produces a team with phases like researcher, writer, quality-gate, and a fixer support phase.
-The first phase has a pull declaration for the Google Doc, and the gate phase has a push with on: pass for Google Drive.
+The first phase uses a connector agent with sources for the Google Doc, and a later phase uses target_entries for Google Drive.

 Look at what was generated: